Long-Term Capital Gains Tax: How Much Tax Will I Owe?

 How much tax do I owe on my long-term gain?

-You can pay anywhere from 0% to 20% tax on your long-term capital gain, depending on your income level.
-Additionally, capital gains are subject to the net investment tax of 3.8% when the income is above certain amounts.
+As a taxpayer, you can pay anywhere from 0% to 20% tax on your long-term capital gain, depending on your income level and tax filing status.
+Additionally, capital gains are subject to the net investment income tax (NIIT) of 3.8% when the income is above certain amounts.

 Long-term capital gains rates are applied based on ordinary income amounts.
-The brackets for 2023 are:
+The brackets for 2024 for each filing status are:

 Example: Say you bought ABC stock on March 1, 2010, for $10,000.
 On May 1, 2023, you sold all the stock for $20,000 (after selling expenses).
 You now have a $10,000 capital gain ($20,000 – 10,000 = $10,000).